 The drive is not easy.
 But it will cut the total hiking time to 60 minutes (return) to see the waterfall at Richtis Gorge and get back to the car.

-How To Get To Richtis Gorge With A Car
+How To Get To Richtis Gorge (With or Without A Car)

 Bonus Tip: Richtis Gorge is a 1 hour and 30-minute drive (86km) from Stalis.
 So make sure to start your day early (before 10 AM latest).

-You can also hike Richtis Gorge without renting a car in Crete.
+Alternatively, you can also hike Richtis Gorge without renting a car in Crete.
 Simply take a full-day tour to Richtis Gorge.
-It includes pick-up and drop-off from your hotel in Elounda, Malia, Gouves, Ierapetra, and its surrounding areas.
+It includes pick-up and drop-off from your hotel so you won’t need to worry about driving at all.

 Sunset Swim at Voulisma Beach